Everest base Camp Luxury Lodge Trek

 Day 14: Fly to Kathmandu

-We fly to Kathmandu, hopping on an early morning flight and taking off on a significant runway on the Lukla airstrip.
-After reaching Kathmandu, you are free to do things on your own.
+We fly to Kathmandu, taking an early morning flight and departing from the Lukla airstrip, a significant runway.
+After arriving in Kathmandu, you are free to explore on your own.

 We have guides around Kathmandu Valley if you need them for short-day trips or souvenir shopping.
 We will reunite for your farewell dinner at the end of this day.
-We will open the floor for your precious feedback session and experience sharing of the Luxury Everest Base Camp Trek.
+We will open the floor for your valuable feedback session and share our experience of the Luxury Everest Base Camp Trek.

 At Peregrine Office